shawshankrai/aws/IAM/README.md

     - Action
     - Resource
     - Condition
+- Groups:
+	- Collation of users.
+	- Defined unique group name, Once defined do not change(it will change the ARN).
+	- Have a policy Attached to it.
+A user in a group inherits policies of a group and can override its own policy, be different than a group.

 - Roles: An identity associated with permission policies, used to delegate access to users, application or services Which normally don’t have access to AWS services